 and books coming soon.

-Information on editing, book doctor, and coaching services, as well as other services of use to writers.
+Information on freelance/content writing, editing, book doctor, and coaching services, as well as other services of use to writers.

 Upcoming workshops and classes.